-Fahim Mashroor is the Co-Founder and CEO of BDjobs.com-the largest job portal of the country.
-Fahim is one of those rare found entrepreneurs who can see far beyond the horizon and also act on their foresight.
+Fahim Mashroor is the Co-Founder and CEO of BDjobs, the largest job portal in Bangladesh.
+Fahim is one of those rare entrepreneurs who can see far beyond the horizon and act on their foresight.
 He started BDjobs in 2000.
-Back then internet was not a household thing in BD.
+Back then internet was not a household thing in Bangladesh.
 But he could see the future.
-His dynamic leadership and courage has made BDjobs.com one of the most successful online ventures of the country to date.
-In 2008 Fahim was awarded “Best Innovative Entrepreneur” by Dhaka Chamber of Commerce and Industry.
-He also served as President of BASIS in the year of 2012 and 2013.
+His dynamic leadership and courage have made BDjobs.com one of the most successful online ventures in the country to date.
+In 2008 Fahim was awarded “Best Innovative Entrepreneur” by the Dhaka Chamber of Commerce and Industry.
+He also served as President of BASIS in the years of 2012 and 2013.

-Mr. Fahim has a decade long experience in IT industry.
+Mr. Fahim has a decade-long experience in the IT industry.
 He is deeply passionate about technology and doing something creative that will contribute to the development of the country.
-He believes promoting modern skills to the youth should be one of our major development agenda.
+He believes promoting modern skills to the youth should be one of our major development agendas.

-Recently we sat with Mr. Fahim at the Headquarter of BDjobs to know more about his journey and lessons from his decade long journey in the IT industry.
-We believe his story will inspire you, give you guidance in the moment of ambivalence and push you one more time in your moment of despair.
+We recently had an opportunity to sit down with Mr. Fahim at the headquarters of BDjobs to learn more about his journey and lessons from his decade-long journey in the IT industry.
+We believe his story will inspire you, give you guidance in moments of ambivalence, and push you one more time in your moment of despair.

 We started BDJOBS in my house taking a single room only with 2-3 people.
 Back then I just came out of university and money was not one of our strengths.
 We started with a very minimum investment by borrowing 3 computers from my family members.